Is Taiwan's COVID success story in jeopardy? | DW | 18.05.2021

 Taiwan has begun to set up rapid testing stations near some epicenters of the current outbreak, and health authorities said they plan to increase the number of these locations over the next few weeks.

-"Now that Taiwan is using a mobile app to conduct 'digital contact tracing,' it should also establish a pathway that allows the government to inform anyone who have come into contact with confirmed cases to get tested and if they were tested positive," said Jason Wang, director of the Center for Policy, Outcomes and Prevention at Stanford University in the US.
+Jason Wang, director of the Center for Policy, Outcomes and Prevention at Stanford University in the US, said that Taiwan's app-based digital contact tracing system should be updated to allow people who have come in contact with the virus an easy way to get tested.

-"The government should also be able to ask them to go into quarantine," he told DW.
+"The government should also be able to ask them to go into quarantine if they test positive," he told DW.

 Chi Chunhuei from Oregon State University added that Taiwan needs to pick up the pace on vaccinations, especially high-risk groups that include airline staff.